Never underestimate the power

 “Chapel Haven was a pioneer,” agreed wife, Eva.
 “It’s been copied many times.”

 Today, Chapel Haven is an award-winning, nationally accredited school and transition program serving 250-plus adults with a variety of abilities and needs.
-Chapel Haven occupies a flourishing campus at 1040 Whalley Avenue in New Haven, CT, and a satellite campus in Tucson, AZ called Chapel Haven West.
+Chapel Haven occupies a flourishing campus at 1040 Whalley Avenue in New Haven, CT.
 A unique feature of Chapel Haven’s programs is the ability of adults 18 and older to enroll in an intensive, residential experience, graduate and move into ongoing adult life in the Chapel Haven community.

 We owe a debt of gratitude to our founding families!